WARNING: HIGHLY GRAPHIC AND WHAT NEIGHBORS MUST SEE DAILY!!! WE HAVE NO CHOICE!

-Despite repeated engagement with the City, no meaningful response followed, and conditions at the Park worsened.
-In spring 2025, we filed suit to address pervasive and aggressive nudity, public sexual conduct, dangerously illegal parking, drug and alcohol use, and vandalism in and around the park.
-The goal is straightforward: restore the park as a public space usable by families, children, and all people who respect the rights of others.
+Conditions at the Park have continued to worsen.
+In spring 2025, our group filed suit in King County Superior Court to bring an end to the pervasive and aggressive nudity, public sexual conduct, dangerously illegal parking, drug and alcohol use, and vandalism in and around the park.
+The goal is straightforward: Restore the park as a public space enjoyed by families, children, and all people who respect the law and the rights of others.

-The record reflects a consistent pattern.
+The record reflects a consistent pattern of illegal activity.
 Neighbors and visitors have documented repeated incidents, supported by sworn declarations and evidence now before the Court.
 This activity occurs year-round, often in daylight, and in the presence of others.
-Enforcement is sporadic and ineffective, with SPD either taking hours to respond to calls or not coming at all, and Park Rangers refusing to take meaningful action.
+Enforcement is sporadic and ineffective, with Seattle Police Department (SPD) either taking hours to respond to calls or not coming at all, and Park Rangers refusing to take meaningful action while they stand aside, often doing nothing.

 Judge sides with neighbors to close Denny Blaine Park, orders city to act within 2 weeks